Life in the Dorm

 Students are awakened in the mornings with plenty time to prepare for their school day.
-Students with interests in music can build on their musical talents and earn class credit through joining the early morning ensembles groups.
 All students are expected to leave their dormitory rooms tidy everyday before going to school.

 A full nutritious breakfast menu is served each weekday morning in the dorm cafeteria before school starts.
 Students enjoy meeting their friends at breakfast before heading to school.

 The after-school hours are filled with many opportunities for dorm students to join sports teams, use the fitness center, attend clubs or service committees, or they can spend some time socializing with their friends.
 The school facilities remain open to students while academic assistance programs are available to help support their academic success.
 Dorm students also enjoy shuttle services to the local areas for shopping, dining, or clinical/dental visits after school.

 Dorm students enjoy hot dinners each evening and the cafeteria remains open long enough to accommodate the schedules of each student.

 A two-hour study hall is supervised each evening where students can focus on their academics and work in a quiet atmosphere.
 Subject-specific academic support is offered weekly by certified Teacher Resident Assistants during this time.

 A short time is taken each evening to meet as a “dorm family” and recap the day together and keep informed of upcoming events.
 The boarding program has developed a leadership curriculum course that they have integrated into this special time each evening.
 Students can earn leadership development course certificates depending on their completion of years in the boarding program.